-Document review was conducted to determine if Verdant's transition plan to the 2022 standard has been implemented and that the updated policies, principles and procedures conform to the SFI 2022 Forest Management Standard.
+Document review was conducted to determine if Verdant's documented control system has maintained conformance to the SFI 2022 Forest Management Standard.

-During the course of this audit, seven harvest sites; (including review and interview of contractors at two active harves sites).
-Interviews with contractors present on active harvest sites included review of safety requirements, invasive species, spill reporting requirements, Threatened and Endangered species and knowledge of relevant BMPs.
-Harvest sites visited included thinning operations, overstory removal operations, regeneration reviews and bridge installations.
+During the course of this audit, 11 harvest sites were evaluated (including review and interview of contractors at two active harvest sites).
+Interviews with contractors present on active harvest sites included review of safety requirements, invasive species, spill kits and reporting requirements, Threatened and Endangered species and knowledge of relevant BMPs.
+Harvest sites visited included thinning operations, over-story removal operations, regeneration reviews, temporary stream crossings and grade reduction/flow management on abandoned haul roads.